- find_text - The substring to find.

 The SEARCH function returns the position (as a number) of one text string inside another.
 If there is more than one occurrence of the search string, SEARCH returns the position of the first occurrence.
 SEARCH is not case-sensitive but does support wildcards.
 Use the FIND function to perform a case-sensitive find.
-When SEARCH doesn't not find anything, it returns a #VALUE error.
-Also note that when find_text is empty, SEARCH will return 1.
-This can cause a false positive when find_text comes from a cell, and the cell is empty.
+When SEARCH does not find anything, it returns a #VALUE! error.
+Note that when find_text is empty, SEARCH will return 1.
+This can cause a false positive when find_text is an empty cell.

 The SEARCH function is designed to look inside a text string for a specific substring.
 If SEARCH finds the substring, it returns a position of the substring in the text as a number.
 If the substring is not found, SEARCH returns a #VALUE error.
 For example: